EESSI/docs/docs/using_eessi/setting_up_environment.md

 # Setting up your environment

-To set up the EESSI environment, you can either use EESSI with Lmod or use a bash initialisation script.
+To set up the EESSI environment, you can either load an EESSI module with Lmod or source a bash initialisation script.

 ## Using EESSI with Lmod